 Whether or not an individual program that may fall under one or more of these descriptions qualifies for the GI Bill depends on the school, it’s stage of completion of the certification process to accept the GI Bill, and other factors.

-GI Bill benefits may be used for correspondence courses, which are defined by the Department of Veterans Affairs as a different type of learning than “distance education”.
-From the VA official site: “Correspondence training differs from distance learning in that you receive lessons in the mail.
-You have a certain amount of time to complete and return the lessons for a grade.”
+GI Bill benefits may be used for correspondence courses, which are defined by the Department of Veterans Affairs as a different type of learning than “distance education” for nonresident students.
+Lessons or exercises are delivered via mail, online, or some other form of communication, and then completed and returned for a grade.

 Non-College Degree Programs, Vocational Training, and the GI Bill